Hong Kong protests: Carrie Lam misses her chance to restore calm | DW | 17.10.2019

 "Despite the stormy times and overwhelming difficulties Hong Kong is experiencing, I believe that so long as we accurately adhere to the principle of 'One Country, Two Systems,' we will be able to get out of the impasse," Lam said in the recording.

-"Lam tried to boost her administration's popularity through new policies, but since she has very little credibility, many people hate her," said Ma Ngok, a professor of government at the Chinese University of Hong Kong.
+"Lam tried to boost her administration's popularity through new policies, but since she has very little credibility, many people hate her," said Ma Ngok, a politics professor at the Chinese University of Hong Kong.

 Institutional chaos and violence in the streets